 And יְהוָֹה spake unto Moses, saying, Speak unto the children of Israel, saying, The fifteenth day of this seventh month shall be the feast of tabernacles for seven days unto יְהוָֹה.
 On the first day shall be an holy convocation: ye shall do no servile work therein.
 Leviticus 23:33 (AV)

-The significance of the word and concept ‘tabernacles’ is in reference to the wilderness wanderings where the Israelites had to dwell in tents or tabernacles during the forty years prior to entering Canaan.
+The significance of the word and concept ‘tabernacles’ is in reference to the wilderness wanderings where the Israelites had to dwell in tents or ‘tabernacles’ during the forty year period prior to entering Canaan.

-Once entering the promised land they were commanded to memorialize this event in constructing small ‘booths’ or huts or ‘tabernacles’ as a physical acknowledgment of how they lived and were supported by the hand of God during their time in the wilderness.
+Once entering the promised land they were commanded to memorialize this event in constructing small ‘booths’, huts or ‘tabernacles’ as a physical acknowledgment of how they lived and were supported by the hand of God during their time in the wilderness.